 Abd El Fattah's family has stellar human rights credentials.
 His father, Ahmed Seif el-Islam, was a leading human rights lawyer who spent time in prison.
 His mother, Laila Soueif, a professor of mathematics, and sisters Mona and Sanaa Seif, are also dissidents and leading lights in the 2011 Tahrir Square demonstrations.
 Sanaa spent over a year in prison until her release under a political amnesty in September 2015.
 His grandmother, writer Fatma Moussa headed PEN International's Egypt Centre, and his aunt, Ahdaf Soueif, is a well known writer and activist.
 His wife, Manal, is the daughter of Bahey El-din Hassan, director of the Cairo Institute for Human Rights Studies (CIHRS).

-In recent interviews, Abd El Fattah speaks of the defeat of the 2011 revolution, and that there appears to be little hope for the future.
+In a 2014 interview, Abd El Fattah spoke of the defeat of the 2011 revolution, and that there appears to be little hope for the future.
 However, this feeling of despondency, he reflects, may be temporary, and he feels that the struggle for change will continue.